naturenurtureelite/Legal-AI/README.md

 ------------------------------------------------------------------------------------

+**VECSIM_ROUNDROBIN_LENGTH**
 ---------------------------------------------------------------------------------------------------------------------------
 For running Vecsim Roundrobin length the instructions are as follows:-

-For ensembling the supervised algorithms please run,
+For ensembling the supervised algorithms using Vecsim Roundrobin Length please run,

 **python tead_graph_roundrobin_length.py supervised**